dschil138/chatterstack/README.md

 ```
 That's it!

 It will take care of passing all the default values for you, as well as appending the response to your conversation.
-It also updates a bunch of stats for you, like token use and time-sensitive functions.
+It also keeps token counts for you (and in the advanced class, much more)

-#### Changing the defaults for the send_to_bot() method:
+### Changing the defaults for the send_to_bot() method:
-By default, it will use the values for the API call:
+By default, chatterstack uses these values:

 ```py
 model="gpt-3.5-turbo",